The group ${\rm K}_1(\mS_n)$ of the algebra of one-sided inverses of a polynomial algebra: Introduction

 $ $

 {\bf The structure of the proof of Theorem \ref{13May10}}.
-The proof of Theorem \ref{13May10} follows the line of the proof of Theorem \ref{17Apr10} (but there are new moments): first, we prove that the group $\GL_\infty (\mS_n, \gp )$ is generated by the group $E_\infty (\mS_n , \gp )$ of $\gp$-elementary matrices, some explicit `diagonal' matrices, and {\em some} of the matrices $\Bigl( \Bigr)$ (Theorem \ref{12May10}, Lemma \ref{b13May10}); then an `obvious' normal subgroup $\CE (\mS_n , \gp )$ of $\GL_\infty ( \mS_n , \gp )$ is introduced and proved that
+The line of proof of Theorem \ref{13May10} follows that of Theorem \ref{17Apr10} (but there are new moments): first, we prove that the group $\GL_\infty (\mS_n, \gp )$ is generated by the group $E_\infty (\mS_n , \gp )$ of $\gp$-elementary matrices, some explicit `diagonal' matrices, and {\em some} of the matrices $\Bigl( \Bigr)$ (Theorem \ref{12May10}, Lemma \ref{b13May10}).
+Then an `obvious' normal subgroup $\CE (\mS_n , \gp )$ of $\GL_\infty ( \mS_n , \gp )$ is introduced and we prove that